David Cox (statistician): Career

 Cox was employed from 1944 to 1946 at the Royal Aircraft Establishment, from 1946 to 1950 at the Wool Industries Research Association in Leeds, and from 1950 to 1955 worked at the Statistical Laboratory at the University of Cambridge.
 From 1956 to 1966 he was Reader and then Professor of Statistics at Birkbeck College, London.
 In 1966, he took up the Chair position in Statistics at Imperial College London where he later became head of the mathematics department.
 In 1988 he became Warden of Nuffield College and a member of the Department of Statistics at Oxford University.
 He formally retired from these positions in 1994, but continued to work at Oxford.

 Cox supervised, collaborated with, and encouraged many notable researchers prominent in statistics.
 He collaborated with George Box on a study of transformations such as the Box–Cox transformation and they were especially delighted to be credited as Box and Cox.
 He was the doctoral advisor of David Hinkley, Peter McCullagh, Basilio de Bragança Pereira, Wally Smith, Gauss Moutinho Cordeiro, Valerie Isham, Henry Wynn, Claudio Di Veroli and Jane Hutton.
 He served as president of the Bernoulli Society from 1979 to 1981, of the Royal Statistical Society from 1980 to 1982, and of the International Statistical Institute from 1995 to 1997.
 He was an Honorary Fellow of Nuffield College and St John's College, Cambridge, and was a member of the Department of Statistics at the University of Oxford.

-Personal life
+Personal life and death

 In 1947, Cox married Joyce Drummond, and they had four children.
-He died on 18 January 2022, at the age of 97.
-He is buried in Wolvercote cemetery.
+He died at his home in Oxford, on 18 January 2022, at the age of 97.
+Cox is buried in Wolvercote cemetery.